-The submission of syndromic surveillance data to VDH fulfills one measure of the Meaningful Use Public Health Registry Reporting measure (2015-2017) or of the Meaningful Use Public Health and Clinical Data Registry Reporting measure (2018 to present).
+The submission of syndromic surveillance data to the Virginia Department of Health (VDH) fulfills one measure of the Promoting Interoperability Public Health and Clinical Data Registry Reporting measure (2018 to present).
 The Syndromic Surveillance Reporting measure applies to Eligible Hospitals (EH) and to select Eligible Professionals (EP) in Virginia.

 Note: The use of the term “Meaningful Use” on VDH websites refers to the exchange of public health messaging with VDH for all CMS EHR Incentive Programs such as Promoting Interoperability, Meaningful Use, MIPS, or OPPS.